SciML/Surrogates.jl/docs/src/gekpls.md

 rmse = sqrt(sum(((y_pred - y_true) .^ 2) / n_test))
 ```

-## Using GEKPLS with surrogate optimization
+## Using GEKPLS With Surrogate Optimization

 GEKPLS can also be used to find the minimum of a function with the optimization function.
 This next example demonstrates how this can be accomplished.